mmistakes/minimal-mistakes/_drafts/kotlin-coroutines-101.md

 ): Job
 ```

 The library defines the `launch` builder as an extension function of the `CoroutineScope`.
 So, we need a scope to create a coroutine in this way.
-To create a coroutine, we need also a `CoroutineContext`, and a lambda with the code to execute.
+To create a coroutine, we also need a `CoroutineContext` and a lambda with the code to execute.
 The builder will pass its `CoroutineScope` to the `block` lambda as the receiver.
-In this way, we can reuse the scope to create new children coroutines.
-Finally, the default behavior to of the builder is to start immediately the new coroutine (`CoroutineStart.DEFAULT`).
+This way, we can reuse the scope to create new children coroutines.
+Finally, the builder's default behavior is to immediately start the new coroutine (`CoroutineStart.DEFAULT`).

-So, let's add some concurrency on our morning routine.
-We can start the `boilingWater` and the `bathTime` functions in two new coroutine, and see them racing:
+So, let's add some concurrency to our morning routine.
+We can start the `boilingWater` and the `bathTime` functions in two new coroutines and see them racing:

 ```kotlin
 suspend fun concurrentMorningRoutine() {